 Hello and welcome to Little Acorns!

-Mrs Ogden and Miss Leigh are ready and waiting to share lots of exciting experiences and learning opportunities with the youngest members of our Oak View family.
+Mrs Eddleston, Miss Latham, Mrs Edge and Mrs Snowdon are ready and waiting to share lots of exciting experiences and learning opportunities with the youngest members of our Oak View family.

 A healthy snack and milk is provided and whole group activities such as story and song time, circle games and dance and movement are incorporated into our sessions daily for the children (and staff!) to enjoy, ending each session together with our ‘goodbye’ song.

 We use the incidental learning or ‘in the moment planning’, as the main basis of our planning as this is where the children are truly using and applying knowledge, understanding and skills.
 We also incorporate themed activities during interesting events and times during the year.